-Any non-permitted use or possession of a cell phone will result in confiscation of the phone and disciplinary action
+Any non-permitted use or possession of a cell phone, smart watch, or any prohibited electronic device will result in confiscation of the device and disciplinary action.

-If a school employee observes a student using a cell phone or other paging device during the school day or at a school-related activity, the employee will collect the item and turn it in the designated administrator's office.
-If a parent and student have executed a waiver permitting the student to possess a cell phone or other paging device at school, school officials may power on and search the device if there is reasonable cause to believe that the device has been used in the transmission or reception of communications prohibited by law, school policy, or school regulation.
+If a school employee observes a student using a cell phone, smart watch, or other electronic device during the school day or at a school-related activity, the employee will collect the item and turn it in the designated administrator's office.
+If a parent and student have executed a waiver permitting the student to possess a cell phone or other electronic device at school, school officials may power on and search the device if there is reasonable cause to believe that the device has been used in the transmission or reception of communications prohibited by law, school policy, or school regulation.